-Cartels Comparative Guide - Anti-trust/Competition Law - Turkey
+Cartels Comparative Guide

 2.1 How is a 'cartel' defined in the cartel legislation?

-Similar to Article 101(1) of the Treaty on the Functioning of the European Union (TFEU), Article 4 of Law 4054 does not define the term ‘cartel' explicitly.
-However, Article 4 of Law 4054 prohibits all kinds of restrictive agreements, including any form of cartel agreement.
-Article 4 of Law 4054 also prohibits any form of agreement that has the potential to prevent, restrict or distort competition.
-Additionally, Article 4 of Law 4054 sets out a non-exhaustive list which provides examples of possible restrictive agreements.
+Similar to Article 101(1) of the Treaty on the Functioning of the European Union (TFEU), Article 4 of Law 4054 does not define the term 'cartel' explicitly.
+However, Article 4:

 In line with Article 101(1) TFEU, Article 4 of Law 4054 includes price-fixing, market allocation and refusal to deal agreements as examples of restrictive agreements that have consistently been deemed to be anti-competitive per se.

-Furthermore, cartels are explicitly defined by the secondary legislation of the Turkish Competition Authority (TCA) – namely the Regulation on Fines and the Regulation on Active Cooperation.
-According to these regulations, "agreements restricting competition and/or concerted practices between competitors for fixing prices; allocation of customers, providers, territories or trade channels; restricting the amount of supply or imposing quotas, and bid rigging" are prohibited as cartel activity (see Article 3 of the Regulation on Fines and Article 3 of the Regulation on Active Cooperation).
+Furthermore, cartels are explicitly defined by the secondary legislation of the Competition Authority – namely, the Regulation on Active Cooperation.
+According to this regulation, "agreements restricting competition and/or concerted practices between competitors for fixing prices; allocation of customers, providers, territories or trade channels; restricting the amount of supply or imposing quotas, and bid rigging" are prohibited as cartel activity (see Article 3).

+Furthermore, on 3 December 2024, the Competition Authority published the Guidelines on Competition Infringements in Labour Markets.
+According to the guidelines:

+- wage-fixing agreements are assessed within the same framework as price-fixing agreements; and

 2.2 What specific offences are defined in the cartel legislation?

-As explained in question 2.1, according to the Regulation on Fines and the Regulation on Active Cooperation, "agreements restricting competition and/or concerted practices between competitors for fixing prices; allocation of customers, providers, territories or trade channels; restricting the amount of supply or imposing quotas, and bid rigging" are considered as cartels (see Article 3 of the Regulation of Fines and Article 3 of the Regulation on Active Cooperation).
+As explained in question 2.1, according to the Regulation on Active Cooperation, "agreements restricting competition and/or concerted practices between competitors for fixing prices; allocation of customers, providers, territories or trade channels; restricting the amount of supply or imposing quotas, and bid rigging" are considered to constitute cartel activity (see Article 3).

 2.3 Is liability under the cartel legislation civil, criminal or both?

 The Turkish cartel legislation is administrative and civil in nature, not criminal.
-That said, certain antitrust violations, such as bid rigging in public tenders and illegal price manipulation, may also be criminally prosecutable, depending on the circumstances.
+That said, certain competition violations – such as bid-rigging in public tenders and illegal price manipulation – may also be criminally prosecutable, depending on the circumstances.

 2.4 Can both individuals and companies be prosecuted under the cartel legislation?